MichaelWehar/FourCornersProblem/README.md

 # Boolean Matrix Rectangle Problem
 **Problem Statement**

-Find a rectangle whose corners are 1's in a Boolean matrix.
+Find a rectangle whose corners are 1's in a given Boolean matrix.

 *Note: This is sometimes referred to as a four corners problem.*